 A Year Theme is one word or a short sentence which denotes your goals of the year.
 For me, it is a tradition that I’ve implemented to make the best of said new year.
 It provides structure and empowers to make decisions which improve your life.
 It is important that a theme is positively formulated, so it helps to create a better situation in a specific area of your life.
 In other words, it should imply personal growth.

-New Year’s resolutions versus a Year Theme
+New Year’s Resolutions versus a Year Theme

 You might be wondering: “why use a Year Theme.
 My New Year’s Resolution works fine!”

 Like mentioned above a Year Theme is positively formulated and usually a little vague.
 This vagueness comes in the form of its formulation.
 So instead of Resolution “I want to lose 20kg” or “I want to be more healthy” you have the Theme “Year of Health” or “Joyful Movement”.
-The difference is that the Theme is not an I want song, it’s an I want book you write yourself.
+The difference is that the Theme is not an I want song, it’s a book you write yourself.
 It helps you cultivate yourself, allowing you to learn more about yourself over the years and becoming a better human being.

 Creating a Year Theme

-1. Evaluate your current (life) situation.
+Step 1.
+Evaluate your current (life) situation.

+Look at your life and split it into 4 sections: Mental and Physical Health, Relationships (love, family etc), Work and Money (your financial situation).
 This is a simple way to look at your life and to divide it into sections.
 I learned it whilst participating in the personal development course of Dutch company 365 Dagen Succesvol.
 You can read a bit about them on my homepage.

-Think, reflect about these parts of your life and grade each one from 1 to 10.
+Reflect about these parts of your life and grade each one from 1 to 10.
 Be honest about how each section is currently doing.
 When done, pick the lowest number.

 Alternatively, you can also write each section on 4 pieces of paper and (literally) sit on them one at a time.
 Meditate on the subject, feel how your body and mind react to each section.
 Write everything that comes into your mind on a different piece of paper before you move on to the next section.
 Take about 10 minutes per section.
 Evaluate afterwards and take the one with the strongest reaction or that you feel has the greatest need for improvement.

 Question 1: What wasn’t the previous year about?
 Were there any goals that I set or activities I wanted to do on a frequent basis but didn’t accomplish?
+Use the 4 sections mentioned in step 1 to make your answers more focussed.

-Question 2: What did I discover or rediscover about myself
+Question 2: What did I discover or rediscover about myself?

 Question 3: What’s the challenge that I overcame?
 What was the biggest challenge last year?